GA-CyberWorkforceAcademy/GTA-Labs/sql-inject.md

 Task 2.2: SQL Injection Attack from command line
 =========

 Your task is to repeat Task 2.1, but you need to do it without using the webpage.
 Within the client virtual terminal, you can use command line tools, such as curl, which can send HTTP requests.
 One thing that is worth mentioning is that if you want to include multiple parameters in HTTP requests, you need to put the URL and the parameters between a pair of single quotes; otherwise, the special characters used to separate parameters (such as &) will be interpreted by the shell program, changing the meaning of the command.

-The following example shows how to send an HTTP GET request to the web application, with two parameters (EID and Password) attached:
+Use the following to send an HTTP GET request to the web application, with two parameters for Alice (EID and Password):
 ```
 curl ’www.SeedLabSQLInjection.com/unsafe_credential.php?EID=10000&Password=seedalice’
 ```

+Observe the results (in the terminal you should see Alice's information as a response.

+- Now you will need to use the same logic as you did in task 2.1 and construct a curl statement to dump all employee information.

-If you need to include special characters in the SUID and Password fields, you need to encode them properly, or they can change the meaning of your requests.
-For this task, you do need to handle HTTP encoding while sending requests using curl.
+Note: You will need to include special characters and must encode them per HTTP, or they can change the meaning of your requests.

 ```
 = is %3D
 ; is %3B